Great Famine (Ireland): Eviction

 Landlords were responsible for paying the rates of every tenant whose yearly rent was £4 or less.
 Landlords whose land was crowded with poorer tenants were now faced with large bills.
 Many began clearing the poor tenants from their small plots and letting the land in larger plots for over £4 which then reduced their debts.
 In 1846, there had been some clearances, but the great mass of evictions came in 1847.
 According to James S. Donnelly Jr., it is impossible to be sure how many people were evicted during the years of the famine and its immediate aftermath.
 It was only in 1849 that the police began to keep a count, and they recorded a total of almost 250,000 persons as officially evicted between 1849 and 1854.

 Donnelly considered this to be an underestimate, and if the figures were to include the number pressured into "voluntary" surrenders during the whole period (1846–1854), the figure would almost certainly exceed half a million persons.
 While Helen Litton says there were also thousands of "voluntary" surrenders, she notes also that there was "precious little voluntary about them".
-In some cases, tenants were persuaded to accept a small sum of money to leave their homes, "cheated into believing the workhouse would take them in".
+In some cases, tenants were persuaded to accept a small sum of money to leave their homes, "cheated" into thinking that they would be taken into the workhouses.

 West Clare was one of the worst areas for evictions, where landlords turned thousands of families out and demolished their derisory cabins.
 Captain Kennedy in April 1848 estimated that 1,000 houses, with an average of six people to each, had been levelled since November.
 The Mahon family of Strokestown House evicted 3,000 people in 1847 and were still able to dine on lobster soup.

 After Clare, the worst area for evictions was County Mayo, accounting for 10% of all evictions between 1849 and 1854.
 George Bingham, 3rd Earl of Lucan, who owned over 60000 acre, was among the worst evicting landlords.
 He was quoted as saying that "he would not breed paupers to pay priests".
 Having turned out in the parish of Ballinrobe over 2,000 tenants alone, he then used the cleared land as grazing farms.
 In 1848, the Marquis of Sligo owed £1,650 to Westport Union; he was also an evicting landlord, though he claimed to be selective, saying that he was only getting rid of the idle and dishonest.
 Altogether, he cleared about 25% of his tenants.